talal0047/V2V/README.md

 2. Go to **Edit → Plugins**.
 3. Search for **V2V**.
 4. Check the box to enable it.
-5. Restart Unreal when prompted.
+5. Restart Unreal Engine when prompted.

 ---